Correct-Syntax/correct-syntax.github.io/README.md

 ## License

-Website source code is licensed under the MIT license.
-Posts and images are my own and "all rights reserved".
+Website source code is licensed under the GPL-3.0 license.
+Content, including images are my own and "all rights reserved".